iconify/website/about/index.md

 Hello,

-My name is Vjacheslav Trushkin, I'm a freelance developer from Estonia and author of Iconify project.
+My name is Vjacheslav Trushkin, I'm a freelance developer from Estonia and author of the Iconify project.

 You can reach me on: